 (b) paying the applicable authorisation fee prescribed under regulation 69(2).

-(2) An application or payment under subregulation (1) must be made within the period of 2 months ending on the day on which the current authorisation expires.
+(2) An application and payment under subregulation (1) must be made within the period of 2 months ending on the day on which the current authorisation expires.

 (3) An application for renewal of an on-demand booking service authorisation must include —